Seravo/docs/_posts/2015-10-15-data-locations.md

 ## Base installation

 Seravo uses [https://github.com/Seravo/wordpress](https://github.com/Seravo/wordpress) as a base installation for all sites.
-If you have any problems with the template please add an [issue to Github](https://github.com/Seravo/wordpress/issues).
+If you have any problems with the template please submit an [issue to Github](https://github.com/Seravo/wordpress/issues).

 ## Data locations

 All of your data is held under the path ```/data/```.
-During the updates of your site we will wipe away all unneccessary files and only preserve things in the ```/data/``` directory.
+During the updates of your site we will wipe away all unnecessary files and only preserve things in the ```/data/``` directory.
 No need to worry though, because we have moved your home folder into ```/data/home/$USER/```, for instance, and made correct symlinks so you won't even notice it's elsewhere.

 ### Web root (htdocs)
 Your content is served from:```/data/wordpress/htdocs/```